Holidays in Bali

 The small inland town of Ubud is Bali’s cultural centre.
 There are galleries and museums and scores of craft workshops making everything from wood carvings and jewellery to brightly coloured batik sarongs.
 Here you will also find the popular Monkey Forest with its mysterious temples amongst the trees and curious monkeys that roam around.

 To the East of Bali and less developed is the beautiful Indonesian island of Lombok, its lush green interior dominated by Mount Rinjani and fringed by golden beaches.
 There are direct flights from Bali, Singapore and Kuala Lumpur.
 Offshore, the idyllic Gili Islands offer a haven of peace where bicycles and horse-drawn carts are the only means of transport.

-Our Asia Experts have travelled all over South East Asia and can help plan and create an unforgettable tailormade holiday to Bali with our range of tours, hotels, resorts, activities and experiences.
+Our Travel Experts have travelled all over South East Asia and can help plan and create an unforgettable tailor made Bali holiday with our range of tours, hotels, resorts, activities and experiences.